bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 #### Schedule Ansible playbook executions

-Ansible-Terraform workspace has 2 tools () that make it simple and convenient to use Ansible for periodic tasks and jobs.
+Ansible-Terraform workspace has 2 tools (Cronicle and ARA) that make it simple and convenient to use Ansible for periodic tasks and jobs.
 For example, maintenance jobs for your cloud infrastructure.
 This is especially handy if you run this workspace on a remote server.

 - [**Cronicle**] - allows to schedule tasks and jobs, and lets you observe executions using a nice UI